cleverlight/lightenna/_includes/presentations/2018-04-08-cost-of-collaboration.md

 * Governance checklist
 * Stakeholder RACI

-Note: Again, keep the risk assessment with the code.
+{% if include.pres %}Note: {% endif %}Again, keep the risk assessment with the code.
 It will evolve over the course of the project, but your ability to track, mitigate and manage risks associated with the project is key.

 ---